IBM-Bluemix-Docs/security-advisor/notifications.md

     </tr>
     <tr>
       <td>Alert source</td>
       <td>The source and type of finding that is received.
 Options include all alert source providers in your account and the set of finding types for each.
-You can select from any or all of the sources and any or all of the finding types for each source.
-There are 4 built-in providers, including Vulnerable images (VA), Network Insights (NA), Activity Insights (ATA), and Certificate Manager (CERT), and each provider has its own list of finding types.</td>
+You can select any or all of the sources and any or all of the finding types for a source.
+In addition to the custom alert source providers, six built-in providers are also available, which include Vulnerable images (VA), Network Insights (NA), Activity Insights (ATA), Certificate Manager (CERT), Config advisor (config-advisor) and All.
+Each built-in provider has their list of finding types.</td>
     </tr>
   </table>

 4. Click **Save**.
 The channel is added to a list where you can track all of your channel configurations.